 This paper investigates the impact of the European Banking Authority (EBA)'s supervisory stress tests on bank lending.
-Using a sample of 282 European banks over the period 2006- specific loan types.
-In particular, due to country heterogeneities, we find that stress-tested banks in the GIIPS region experience a greater contraction in lending.
+Using a sample of 282 European banks over the period 2006-2018, we find that stress-tested banks experience higher credit risk and reduce lending for specific loan types.
+In particular, due to country heterogeneities, we find that the contraction in lending is more pronounced for stress-tested banks in the GIIPS region.
 Our results also suggest that the elevated credit risk of highly-exposed stress-tested banks can be a driving factor of a reduction in bank lending.
 Consequently, prudential measures requiring banks to hold higher capital buffers are justified to contain credit risk shocks.